Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 Again, the exact format of your proposal will depend on how you’re submitting it and whether there’s an existing framework your team uses for these documents, but each of these parts will usually be kept in separate sections to let the audience easily scan the document.

-To make things a little easier, I’ll also break down each section in a good example of an existing proposal.
+To make things a little easier, I’ll also break down each section within an existing project proposal.
 Specifically, I’ll be looking at this proposal calling for a review to determine whether Yucca Mountain is suitable for storing nuclear waste.

 Hook your audience in the introduction